Does Car Insurance Cover Vandalism?

 - Liability: Liability insurance covers the medical expenses and property damage that result from an accident you caused, up to the limits of your policy.
 Keep in mind, while legally required, these limits only cover the other party when you’re at fault.
 New Hampshire is the only state that does not require liability insurance.

-- Collision: This is optional coverage in most states and covers the costs of repair or replacement to your vehicle if you cause an accident or run into something with your car.
+- Collision Coverage: This is optional coverage in most states and covers the costs of repair or replacement to your vehicle if you cause an accident or run into something with your car.
 This is the most expensive part of many auto policies, but it also pays out the most in many cases.

 Learn about what your state requires you to have for car insurance.

 Auto Insurance Requirements

 If you’ve been a victim of vandalism, follow these steps.

 - File a police report.
 Some insurance companies will require a police report and it’s also important to have official documentation if you plan on filing a lawsuit later.
 Just as would after a collision, remember documentation is essential.

 - Contact your insurance company.
 Your car insurance agent will answer any questions you have and tell you what to expect next.
 The earlier you submit your claim, the better.
 At the very least, it should be before you start repairs.
 They may have specific requirements.

 - Speak to a claims adjuster.
 The insurance company may send a claims adjuster to assess the damage to your car.
 The adjuster will evaluate the damage, ask questions, and perhaps take pictures.